shivsinghcse/MERN-STACK-TO-MILLION/Notes.md

 - Status code is way via that server tells about response status to browser.
 - Status codes tell the browser/client the result of the request.
+- Server is responsible to inform browser about the result, for that server uses status code.

 - Common ones:

   - `200` → OK (success)
   - `201` → Created
   - `424` → Failed Dependency
   - `500` → Internal Server Error
   - `401` → Unauthorized
   - `404` → Not Found
+  - `408` → Connection timeout
   - `409` → Conflict (duplicate)

 - Always send respose to browser with Status Code.
 - 👉 Default status code is `200` unless changed.